Sd-Shivam/Simple_python_invoice/README.md

 Animations will help you to save time when creating your webpages!
 These responsive layouts are pure css and easy to customize including colors.

-I've posted links below to some fantastic articles that go into this in a lot more detail.

 ### Install